Thomas Wilson (cricketer, born 1936)

-Thomas Crichton Wilson (born 18 November 1936) is an English former first-class cricketer.
+Thomas Crichton Wilson (18 November 1936 – 27 April 2022) was an English first-class cricketer.

 Educated at Eastbourne College, Wilson played a single first-class cricket match for L. C. Stevens' XI against Cambridge University at Eastbourne in 1960.
 He took one wicket in the match with his right-arm medium-fast bowling, dismissing Michael Willard in the Cambridge first-innings, taking figures of 1 for 42 across the match.

+Wilson emigrated to Canada in 1966 and worked in Project Management.
+He died on 27 April 2022, aged 85.